 - Consider your experience on this journey and what you are taking back home with you in a closing circle.

-- Enjoy a festive farewell dinner.
+- Check out of your hotel before a festive farewell dinner.

 - Group transfer to Ben Gurion International Airport to check in for your departure flight to the US.